+What’s causing the increase in the cost-of-living adjustment for 2023?
+The simple answer is inflation and rising consumer costs.
 The annual cost-of-living adjustment is based on what’s happening with the Consumer Price Index for Urban Wage Earners and Clerical Workers, or CPI-W. It's usually calculated in October.

 “When the prices on the goods and services that retirees depend on go through the roof, their Social Security benefits don’t buy as much, and that causes enormous financial stress for all retirees," said Mary Johnson, a Social Security policy analyst for The Senior Citizens League, in a statement.

-Social Security buying power has dropped
+The Social Security buying power has dropped.